Pinocchio (1940 film): Legacy

 After the film, Jiminy Cricket became an iconic Disney character, making numerous other appearances in a major role, including the film Fun and Fancy Free (1947), educational serials from The Mickey Mouse Club (1955–1977), the featurette Mickey's Christmas Carol (1983), and the video game Disney's Villains' Revenge (1999).

 Figaro, Geppetto's kitten, primarily animated by Eric Larson, has been described as a "hit with the audiences", which resulted in him making appearances in several subsequent Disney short films in the 1940s.
 He continues to appear in multiple media, mostly as the pet of Minnie Mouse.

 The Blue Fairy is the main character in the prequel novel When You Wish Upon a Star which is mostly set 40 years prior to the events of the film.
 It was written by Elizabeth Lim and published on April 4, 2023 as part of Disney's A Twisted Tale anthology series.
 The story details her origins as Chiara Belmagio, a baker's eldest daughter and philanthropist in the small Italian town of Pariva, her complex relationship with her narcissistic younger sister Ilaria and her eventual transformation into a fairy.

 Many of Pinocchios characters are costumed characters at Disney parks.
 Pinocchio's Daring Journey is a popular ride at the original Disneyland, Tokyo Disneyland, and Disneyland Park in Paris.
 Pinocchio Village Haus is a quick service restaurant at Walt Disney World that serves pizza and macaroni and cheese.
 There are similar quick-service restaurants at the Disneyland parks in Anaheim and Paris as well, with almost identical names.

 Disney on Ice starring Pinocchio, toured internationally from 1987 to 1992.
 A shorter version of the story is also presented in the current Disney on Ice production "One Hundred Years of Magic".

+Pinocchio, Geppetto, Jiminy Cricket and the Blue Fairy appear in Once Upon a Time, played by Eion Bailey, Jakob Davies, Tony Amendola, Raphael Sbarge, and Keegan Connor Tracy, respectively.

 Like other Walt Disney Animation Studios characters, the characters from Pinocchio have cameo appearances in the short film Once Upon a Studio (2023).